SafeCare BC Logo

 In Noreen’s 20 years’ experience in residential health care, her advocacy of Occupational Health and Safety emerged over the years as she saw firsthand the consequences of staff injuries.
 Obtaining her Occupational Health and Safety certification from BCIT and becoming a Canadian-certified safety professional, she continued her quest for injury prevention.

-Noreen currently holds a position with a National Healthcare company as Western Canada’s Health and Safety Business Partner, and their daily mission is to get our workers back home safely.
-She is also a member of SafeCare BC’s technical advisory committee (TAC) since 2019 and is proud of what the committee has contributed to the advancement of the safety association.
+Noreen currently holds a position with a national healthcare company as Western Canada’s Health and Safety Business Partner.
+Their daily mission is to get our workers back home safely.
+She has also been a member of SafeCare BC’s technical advisory committee (TAC) since 2019 and is proud of what the committee has contributed to the advancement of the safety association.

 Along with her education and experience she would bring a commitment and understanding to deliver programs and services promoting and improving workplace safety effectively.